-Don’t want to do all that work?
+Don’t want to do all that lawn edging work?
 Lucky you, there are tons of concrete curbing services around to do it for you!
 Photo from ‘Millburn Landscape‘.

 This option from ‘Permaloc‘ is metal lawn edging.
 This reaches down under the soil line to prevent crabgrass and other weeds from “edging in”… :) You can install metal edging yourself, or have it done by a landscaper.

-This brick lawn edging project from ‘Lowes’ is fairly simple.
+This brick lawn edging idea from ‘Lowes‘ is fairly simple.
 This great tutorial shows you how easy this edging choice really is.

-From ‘This Old House’, find out how to edge a garden bed with brick.
-Brick is tough, attractive and relatively cheap, which makes it a good edging material.
+From ‘This Old House‘, find out how to edge a garden bed with brick.
+Brick is tough, attractive and relatively cheap, which makes it a good flower bed or lawn edging idea.

 From ‘Johnsen Landscapes‘, this idea on using a dry creek bed to edge your lawn is full of creative design.
 You can also jump on over to our post and find out more ways to make a dry creek bed.
 This is one of our favorite lawn edging ideas!

-Find out more about how to make brick edging for your garden beds, from ‘Gardeen World’.
+Find out more about how to make edging for your garden beds, from ‘Gardeen World‘.
 You could use other building stones as well to create this edging idea.

 From ‘Railway Sleepers‘, this is an oldie… using railway ties to edge your garden.
 There has been some controversy about their safety however, so make sure you do your research about the creosote used in some railroad ties.

 There are also an amazing array of products out there that can make this easy for you.
 We are really liking these corner stone edgers from ‘Haddonstone‘.
-Those are a problem solver!
+Those are a problem solving lawn edging idea!
 They also have inside corners and curved stones.